- liquid paraffin

 This product can be used during pregnancy and whilst breast-feeding.
 The ingredients have been in widespread use in this and similar preparations for many years, without reports of problems.
 However, safety trials have not been conducted.

 If you have previously experienced local skin reactions (e.g. contact dermatitis) to any of the ingredients, please talk to your doctor before using this product.
-Problems of this sort are possible with any ingredient, and a small number of people are known to be sensitive to cetostearyl alcohol in particular.

 3. HOW TO USE DERMOL WASH